mikebronner/laravel-governor/README.md

 ## Implementation
 ### Adding Entities
 Entities should be added via DB Seeders at the same time new Policies are created.
-This puts the ownership on the developer, and not on the user-manager, who should not need to be expected to know the implimentation details.
+This puts the ownership on the developer, and not on the user-manager, who should not need to be expected to know the implementation details.

 The following is an example of adding a 'widget' entity by running `php artisan make:seeder WidgetEntitySeeder`: